 Generally He described three kinds of human opposers to faith.
-I'll use his three lost things parables from Luke to illustrate:
+I'll use his "three lost things" parables from Luke to illustrate:

-- "Lost coin" people like Nicodemus in John 3.
-"Lost coin" people are lost but they don't know it. - 2.
-"Lost sheep" people like the woman at the well in John 4 or the woman caught in adultery in John 8.
-"Lost sheep" people are lost and they know it, but they don't know how to get back. - 3.
-"Lost son" people like the religious people who brought the woman caught in adultery, blind as they were to the hypocrisy of bringing just one person caught in adultery, the sin that by definition demands at least two.
-"Lost son" people are lost and they know it, and they know how to get back.
+- 1. 'Lost coin' people.
+Like Nicodemus in John 3, 'lost coin' people are lost but they don't know it. - 2.
+'Lost sheep' people, like the woman at the well in John 4 or the woman caught in adultery in John 8.
+'Lost sheep' people are lost and they know it, but they don't know how to get back. - 3.
+'Lost son' people-like the religious folks who brought the woman caught in adultery, blind as they were to the hypocrisy of dragging in just one person for a sin that, by definition, takes at least two.
+'Lost son' people are lost and they know it, and they know how to get back.
 They are deliberately away from God.

-Jude gives us a wonderful summary of our ethical response to these three kinds of opposers to faith: "... have mercy on those who doubt; save others by snatching them out of the fire; to others show mercy with fear, hating even the garment stained by the flesh."
-(Jude 1:22-23 ESV).
+Jude gives us a wonderful summary of our ethical response to these three kinds of opposers to faith: "Have mercy on those who doubt; save others by snatching them out of the fire; to others show mercy with fear, hating even the garment stained by the flesh."
+(Jude 1:22-23 ESV.)

-To "lost coins" have mercy, speak the truth in love.
+To 'lost coins', have mercy, speak the truth in love.
 They must be born again, nothing else matters.
 Of the three they will offer the least resistance to real faith.
 You can recognize them in that they are genuinely curious about your faith.

-To "lost sheep" snatch them from the fire.
-Rescue them, sometimes it can seem unkind to point out the predicament of someone in a desperate situation, but their response may just hold a little hint of potential faith.
-"And he said to her, "Let the children be fed first, for it is not right to take the children's bread and throw it to the dogs."But she answered him, "Yes, Lord; yet even the dogs under the table eat the children's crumbs.""
-(Mark 7:27-28 ESV).
+To 'lost sheep', snatch them from the fire.
+Rescue them.
+Sometimes it can seem unkind to point out the predicament of someone in a desperate situation, but their response may just hold a little hint of potential faith.
+'And he said to her: "Let the children be fed first, for it is not right to take the children's bread and throw it to the dogs.'
+But she answered him, 'Yes, Lord; yet even the dogs under the table eat the children's crumbs."
+(Mark 7:27-28 ESV.)

-To "lost sons" have mercy but mix it with the terror of the plain truth, so that they know where they stand and whom they stand against.
-It is possible to be either on God's side or against Him; but not both, because:
+To 'lost sons', have mercy but mix it with the terror of the plain truth, so that they know where they stand and whom they stand against.
+It is possible to be either on God's side or against Him; but not both, because "The one who is not against us is for us," (Mark 9:40 ESV.)

-"... the one who is not against us is for us."
-(Mark 9:40 ESV).
-Make a sharp distinction between the person and his actions, as God did and continues to do for you.
+Make a sharp distinction between the person and their actions, as God did and continues to do for you.

-The actions of a lost son are usually attempts to rid himself of the truth that he knows.
-They can be hurtful, personal, vengeful, mean and utterly depraved.
-You may feel their sting because of your faith, but those actions are not directed at you, and because you are subject, and only as much as you are subject, you can deal with any persecution.
-If you remain humble, yet truthful you effectively step out of the way so that "lost sons" can face their real opposition, and perhaps be saved.
+The actions of a lost son are usually attempts to rid themselves of the truth that they know.
+They can be hurtful, personal, vengeful, mean, and utterly depraved.
+You may feel their sting because of your faith, but those actions are not directed at you, and because you are subject to God, and only as much as you are subject, you can deal with any persecution.
+If you remain humble yet truthful, you effectively step out of the way so that 'lost sons' can face their real opposition and perhaps be saved.